tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-03-Ins_Probability_Distributions_of_Potential_Outcomes.md

-### 3. Instructor Demo: Inside a Monte Carlo Simulation (0:05 mins)
+### 3. Instructor Demo: Probability Distribution of Potential Outcomes (0:10 mins)

-This activity introduces students to how a simple Monte Carlo simulation could look.
-In particular, this activity showcases a technical example of the Monte Carlo simulation stated in the previous activity.
+Monte Carlo Simulations seek to explain the probability of potential outcomes of a randomly occuring event.
+Therefore, this activity provides a hands-on approach to introducing students to what a simple Monte Carlo simulation could look like and how to interpret the results.

 **Files:**